With a new coach coming in, the U.S. event riders are in the perfect position to regroup for the future.

 My comments are in no way meant to detract from the performances of individual members.
 I believe they by and large performed at the top of their current competitiveness, and most looked better than I had seen them ever before.
 And that brings me directly to the crux of the issue: At the moment, even our best is not good enough.

-While I’m going to try and do my best to give an honest opinion, it’s easy to be an armchair hero.
-I won’t say there should’ve been different or better riders put on the team.
+While I’m going to try my best to give an honest opinion, it’s easy to be an armchair hero.
+I won’t say there should have been different or better riders put on the team.
 Currently, we aren’t able to field a team that can win a gold medal without a huge amount of luck on our side.
-Luck is nice to have, but it’s better not to depend on it.
+Luck is nice to have, but it’s not something on which the best of the best depend.

 There’s a lot we need to work on, but we have enough talented and fully capable riders in this country to bring home medals in the next four to eight years.
 If there’s one thing this year has taught me, it’s that you must embrace change and push forward to the future.

 Luckily, our disappointment can be assuaged by a change of national coach.
-Hopefully, David O’Connor can use the nation’s emotion over losing to harden and mold our team back to competitiveness.
-I believe he will.
+David O’Connor can use the nation’s emotion over losing to harden and mold our team back to competitiveness, and I believe he will.

 A New Process For Selection